cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 This subsection describes the communication patterns between a library and a worker, agnostic of programming languages a library is implemented in.

-Upon library startup, it should send to its worker a json object as a byte stream.
+Upon library startup, it should send to its worker a JSON object as a byte stream.
-The json object should have the following keys and associated values' types: `{"name": type-string, "taskid": type-int, "exec\_mode": type-string}`.
+The JSON object should have the following keys and associated values' types: `{"name": type-string, "taskid": type-int, "exec\_mode": type-string}`.
 `"name"` should be the name of the library.
 `"taskid"` should be the library' taskid as assigned by a taskvine manager.
 `"exec\_mode"` should be the function execution mode of the library.